onyegood/sw-client/README.md

 - A good understanding of basic UX principles, and showing that user flow and key actions have been thought through throughly.
 - This is Star Wars isn't it?
 Have some fun! 🚀 👽

+## Outstanding
+- Test coverage is currently on 70.38% and the target is 100%.

 ## Brownie points